joeratt/connectathon_notes/health_cards/Cerner SMART Health Cards - Proof of Concept - Integration Notes.md

 ## Integration Notes

-* Every response is hard-coded to be the same (mocked response) - This is a Proof of Concept
 * Cerner's implementation only supports the FHIR-based operation: https://smarthealth.cards/#via-fhir-health-cards-issue-operation
 * Cerner's implementation only supports Immunizations.
 Lab Results are not yet supported.
 * Cerner's implementation does not yet support the optional claims (like `_since` and `includeIdentityClaim`)